 These pretty rainbow marbled unicorn bone dog treats were made for Oli’s 11th barkday pawty.
 They are deceptively simple to make and doggone delicious, too!
 I promise that no actual unicorns were harmed in the course of our festivities.
 Hehehe… Don’t let the colours deceive you, either.
-These are almost all natural thanks to some tasty healthy add-ins with just a teensy bit of blue food colouring.
-Skip the blue if you’d like the treats to be completely natural.
-Here’s how they were made.
+These are almost all natural thanks to some tasty healthy naturally coloured ingredients.
+Here’s how the bone treats were made.

 Pretty?
 Tasty?
 Pretty Tasty!